-Cannabis in Texas, the United States state, is illegal for medical and recreational purposes, though low-THC CBD oil is allowed for the treatment of epilepsy since 2015.
-Although, in June of 2015, Governor Abbot signed SB 399, the Texas Compassionate Use Act, implementation was slow, and the law is one of the most restrictive in the country.
-This law allows access to some patients to low-THC cannabis.
-Cannabis products are considered low-THC if they contain at least 10% cannabidiol, but not more than 0.5% tetrahydrocannibinols.
-The state of Texas approved the medical use of such products to patients diagnosed with intractable epilepsy.
-Smoking of dried flower and home cultivation or cannabis are prohibited by the law.
+Cannabis is illegal for medical and recreational purposes in Texas, the state of the United States, although low-THC CBD oil has been permitted for epilepsy therapy since 2015.
+Although SB 399, the Texas Compassionate Use Act, was signed by Governor Abbot in June 2015, application was slow and the law is one of the country’s most restrictive.
+This law enables access to low-THC cannabis for some patients.
+Cannabis products are regarded low-THC if they contain at least 10 percent cannabidiol, but tetrahydrocannabinol does not exceed 0.5 percent.
+Texas state endorsed the medical use of such products for intractable epilepsy diagnosed patients.
+The law prohibits dried flower smoking and home cultivation or cannabis.

-The Compassionate Use Act provided for licensing of three dispensaries.
-Those are:
+The Compassionate Use Act supplied for three dispensaries to be licensed.
+These are:

 As of the beginning of 2019, there are open dispensaries for Knox and Compassionate Cultivation and cannabis CBD oils are accessible through national distribution.
 Many patients were prescribed cannabis oil even under these narrow conditions and had it delivered to their homes.
 This is likely to be done by many more in the future.
 Patients can check the website of the State Department of Public Safety for an accredited doctor in Texas.